 Providing signed content means that users that struggle to comprehend written English are able to navigate and use the site as easy as any other user.
 And at the very least you should be using closed captions for videos, but also include a deaf interpreter when you can.
 You may say that it is an expensive thing to do, but if you have a deaf person as part of your team, you have no extra expenditure.

-At HeX, we’ve partnered up with Sarah Gatford a BSL/English interpreter, consultant and trainer who has worked with organisations such as the NHS and the police force and is a voice on bridging the gap between deaf and hearing people.
+At HeX, we’ve partnered up with Sarah Gatford a BSL/English interpreter, consultant and trainer who has worked with organisations such as the NHS and the police force and is a voice on bridging the gap between organisations and Deaf people.
+She is helping us become more aware of accessibility for the deaf and hard of hearing.

-*It’s worth noting that we are currently re-designing our website so that we are practicing what we preach.
+*It’s worth noting that we are currently re-designing our website so that we are practising what we preach.
 We understand that these things take time and a lot of attention to detail.
 So please, bear with us whilst we work on our shiny, new and, most importantly, accessible website.
+In time, we have learnt a lot about improving accessibility for the deaf and hard of hearing.